MutualDEX/sybil-list/README.md

 ## What is Sybil
 Read the Sybil announcement post : [link to post]()

-Sybil is a tool that connects wallet addresses to digital identities.
-Users sign messages with their Ethereum keys, and post signatures on their social profiles.
-Verifiers can then check these signatures and verify truthful address -> profile mappings.
+Sybil is a governance tool for discovering delegates.
+Sybil maps on-chain addresses to digital identities to maintain a list of delegates.
 These verified mappings are public and open for anyone to use.

 One use case for Sybil is governance systems on Ethereum.
 Delegates and voters in these systems benefit from seeing real-world identities attached to Ethereum addresses.
 A interface for governance that incorporates Sybil can be used here [https://sybil.org](https://sybil.org).